jwarz/data-scientists-tools/intermediate_r/readme.md

 already available to use.
 It’s now up to you to extend them with the appropriate `else` statements!

-**Instructions:**
+**Steps**

-Add an `else` statement to both control structures, such that
+1. Add an `else` statement to both control structures, such that

     -   “Unknown medium” gets printed out to the console when the if-condition on `medium` does not hold.
     -   R prints out “Try to be more visible!” when the if-condition on `num_views` is not met.

-**Solution:**

 ``` r
 # Control structure for medium